casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/casper-signer.md

 <img src={useBaseUrl("/image/tutorials/signer/simple-app.png")} alt="Image showing the web app UI" width="500"/>

 After writing the HTML code, open the `main.js` file.
-Import the `casper-js-sdk` to create the client and the services necessary to get account information and send transactions.
+Import the `casper-js-sdk` to create the client and the services necessary to get account information and send Deploys.

 ```javascript
 	import {CasperClient,CasperServiceByJsonRPC, CLPublicKey,DeployUtil } from "casper-js-sdk";